-If you choose to add the death benefit guarantee reset option under a 75/100 guarantee or 100/100 guarantee policy or the maturity guarantee reset option under a 100/100 guarantee policy, you must pay an additional fee for each option.
+Death benefit guarantee reset fee and maturity guarantee reset fee - If you choose to add the death benefit guarantee reset option under a 75/100 guarantee or 100/100 guarantee policy or the maturity guarantee reset option under a 100/100 guarantee policy, you must pay an additional fee for each option.
+The death benefit guarantee reset fee and maturity guarantee reset fee is not included in the management expense ratio.

 The applicable option must be selected on the application and once selected cannot be terminated.

 The amount of the reset fee under the applicable reset option varies for each segregated fund and from time to time.
-The reset fees for each of the segregated funds is shown on the Fund Facts, which is available in the Fund Facts booklet.
+The applicable death benefit guarantee reset fee and maturity guarantee reset fee for each of the segregated funds is shown on the Fund Facts, which is available in the Fund Facts booklet.
 For more details about each option, see Death benefit guarantee reset option and Maturity guarantee reset option in the Guaranteed benefits section.